rubenwardy/minetest_modding_book/_en/basics/getting_started.md

    particular world.
    Eg: `minetest/worlds/world/worldmods/`

+`minetest` is the user-data directory.
+You can find the location of the user-data directory by opening up Minetest and clicking "Open User Data Directory" in the Credits tab.

-Minetest will check the locations in the order given above.
+When loading mods, Minetest will check each of the above locations in order.
 If it encounters a mod with a name the same as one found previously, the later mod will be loaded in place of the earlier mod.
 This means that you can override game mods by placing a mod with the same name in the global mod location.

-The actual location of each mod load path depends on what operating system you're using, and how you installed Minetest.

-* **Windows:**
-    * For portable builds, ie: from a .zip file, just go to the directory where you extracted the zip and look for the `games`, `mods`, and `worlds` directories.
-    * For installed builds, ie: from a setup.exe, look in C:\\\\Minetest or C:\\\\Games\\Minetest.
-* **GNU/Linux:**
-    * For system-wide installs, look in `~/.minetest`.
-      Note that `~` means the user home directory, and that files and directories starting with a dot (`.`) are hidden.
-    * For portable installs, look in the build directory.
-    * For Flatpak installs, look in `~/.var/app/net.minetest.Minetest/.minetest/mods/`.
-* **MacOS**
-    * Look in `~/Library/Application Support/minetest/`.
-      Note that `~` means the user home, ie: `/Users/USERNAME/`.

 ## Mod Directory